How to Eat 5 Servings of Fruits & Veggies a Day

 We have all heard for years that eating 5 servings of fruits and vegetables every day is a great way to achieve optimal health.
 But sometimes it’s easier said than done.
 “Research indicates that more than half of adult consumers know they need to eat five or more servings of fruits and vegetables per day, but more than nine in ten Americans do not eat the recommended amount.
 Eating more fruits and vegetables as part of a healthy diet can reduce the risk of cancer, type 2 diabetes, heart disease and stroke – and can further impact risk by helping with weight control,” says Dr. Richard Kahn, the American Diabetes Association’s chief scientific and medical officer.”
 1

-Here are some tips for eating 5 servings of fruits and vegetables!
+Tips for eating 5 servings of fruits and vegetables with diabetes

 Have a salad